google/ci_edit/readme.md

 Features of ci

 - runs on nCurses
-  - This means that it can use used in the termial window just  like vim, emacs, and pine.
+  - This means that it can use used in the terminal window just  like vim, emacs, and pine.
 - cut/copy/paste
   - Using common GUI editor keyboard short-cuts: control-x, control-c, and control-v!